jeffreymrobertson/pandas-challenge/README.md

 -[Contributing](#contributing)

 ## About
-All the contents are in the PyCitySchools folder
+All the contents are in the Start_Code/PyCitySchools folder

 ## Usage
 Clone the github located at https://github.com/jeffreymrobertson/pandas-challenge and run the PyCitySChools_starter.ipynb